 Science 1 - Physical Science: Materials, Objects, and Devices

 We’re Wheely Moving

 How can we make something move?
 How should we join materials together?
 What simple machines are essential for rolling and how do they work?
 Wheely Moving challenges students to complete two engineering tests tiered to their grade level, while also considering forces at play.
 This fast-paced motion-packed workshop encourages students to think about purpose and design as they build and test their own car.

 Science 3 - Physical Science: Materials and Structures and Invisible Forces

 May the Forces be With You!

-Invisible forces are all around us.
-In this 1-hour workshop, students learn what causes these pushes and pulls.
-Magnets are used to explore polarity and static electricity is also explored as our Van der Graaff generator provides students with a shocking experience.
+Invisible forces are all around us!
+Through this hands-on workshop, students learn what causes these pushes and pulls.
+Magnets are used to discover attraction and repulsion and the Van de Graaff generator is used to dive deeper into these forces through hard-raising and shocking experiences!